AmaiKinono/puni/README.md

 If this is not enough, read the "APIs" section in the source code.
 Puni further
 provides:

-- Sexp navigating functions: go forward/backward, or goto the beginning/end of sexp.
+- Sexp navigating/locating functions: Move by sexps, locating the boundary of sexps/lists.
-- `puni-up-list`: Move out of current sexp.
 - `puni-region-balance-p`: Test if region is balanced.
 - `puni-soft-delete`: Similar to `puni-soft-delete-by-move` but you need to tell it delete from which point to which point directly.
+- Other tool functions.

-Be sure to use the implementation of built-in commands as a reference when defining your own commands!
+Be sure to use the implementation of built-in commands as a reference when defining your own commands.
 Also, read the [wiki](https://github.com/AmaiKinono/puni/wiki) for inspirations.

 ## Caveats